Should marketers consider adding audio to their marketing mix? For many types of organizations, the answer is “yes”.

 Non-episodic content can have many different formats, including a brief verbal welcome to a website page, which SoundCloud uses on several of its pages.
 Because of this, SoundCloud is a better audio testing ground than a podcast show.

 The SoundCloud audio player can be embedded within a website in several different formats.
 Since each SoundCloud post can have its own image, the square embed code can be used to replace an image file on on your website with an image file that doubles as an audio player.
-Here are examples of the three types of embed code currently offered by SoundCloud:

 1. The Monologue